Brille24/SyliusSpecialPricePlugin/README.md

 # Sylius Special Price Plugin
 [![Build Status](https://travis-ci.org/Brille24/SyliusSpecialPricePlugin.svg?branch=master)](https://travis-ci.org/Brille24/SyliusSpecialPricePlugin)

+>[!warning]
+> THIS PLUGIN IS ABANDONED.
+Please use the catalog promotion functionality (in 1.13 and later) for this.

 This plugin provides a configuration for prices that are just active within a certain date range.
 So if you want to change the price for a product between the 1st May and the 1st of April, this plugin is for you.

 ### Installation